 The IMF will considers each candidate’s performance in each component, as well as their overall rating, to determine to which candidates will receive offers.
 In addition, other factors, such as diversity and particular skills sets needed by the institution, may also be considered.
 Candidates who are offered a position in the EP typically need to respond within a few days.
 Offers are only binding for the current recruitment year and do not extend to the following year.
 Ratings and rankings are not shared with candidates, however, general feedback may be provided, upon request.

 Economists selected for the EP are offered a competitive salary and benefits – please see Working for the IMF.

 How to Apply

-If you are interested in being considered for the IMF Economist Program (EP), please submit your application online during the application period indicated above.
-EP applications should be submitted through the special Economist Program section of JobLink.
-Before submitting your application, you may find it helpful to review the general information for applicants in the Current Vacancies section.
+If you are interested in being considered for the IMF’s EP, please submit your application online during the application period indicated above.
+EP applications should be submitted through the Current Vacancies section.

 Qualified women and candidates from under-represented regions (Middle-East, East Asia, Africa and Transition countries) are particularly encouraged to apply.